 For your own personal safety and security, you should keep your doors locked at all times and not prop open suite, stairwell, or apartment doors.
 Propping open any doors is potentially dangerous and a violation of housing policies.
+Students found to have propped doors may be referred to Student Conduct.

-Property Loss or damage
+Property Loss or Damage